 Quality Housing Program for R8 Zones

-I tend to recommend the Quality Housing Program over Height Factor Zoning.
 The Quality Housing Program promotes shorter wider buildings that are typically larger in square footage.
 The Quality Housing Program is not to be confused with the Inclusionary Housing Program for affordable housing.
 The quality housing program is just another set of optional zoning regulations and has nothing to do with low income or affordable housing.
-The quality housing program typically will result in a larger building of a higher quality.
+The Quality Housing Program may result in a larger building of a higher quality, but shorter in height and stories.
 There are more zoning floor area deductions in quality housing that would give you a boost to your total building size.

 R8 ZONING COMMUNITY FACILITY